hfp/libxstream/samples/ozaki/README.md

 Each IEEE-754 mantissa is decomposed into 7-bit int8 slices.
-The GEMM `C = alpha * A * B + beta * C` is then computed as a sum of `S*(S+1)/2` (with triangular + symmetrize) pairwise int8 dot products over `BM×BN×BK` tiles (default 16×16×16), matching the granularity of GPU matrix engines (Tensor Cores, XMX, AMD Matrix Cores).
+The GEMM `C = alpha * A * B + beta * C` is then computed as a sum of `S*(S+1)/2` (with triangular + symmetrize) pairwise int8 dot products over `BM×BN×BK` tiles, matching the granularity of GPU matrix engines.

 Three OpenCL kernels implement the pipeline:
 1. **preprocess_a** — extract sign/exponent/mantissa from A, find per-row